rathrio/punch/README.md

 Usage
 -----

-Punch saves your working time in a so called BRF text file.
+Punch saves your working time in a BRF text file.
 Each file represents one month and new files will be automatically generated as time goes by.
 A month in Punch starts on the 21th of the previous month and ends on the 20th of the current one.
 To display the month, execute `punch` without any arguments:

 ```
 $ punch